yash18082002/TicTacToe/README.md

 # TicTacToe
-A simple game of TicTacToe.
+A simple game of TicTacToe made using HTML, CSS and JavaScript.